ebjamieson97/undidjl/README.md

 ```

 ### Utility Commands
-These commands allow for managing the Undid.jl package from Stata:
+These commands allow for managing the Undid.jl package for Julia from Stata:

 1. **checkundidversion**: Checks the current version of Undid.jl.
 2. **updateundid**: Updates Undid.jl to the latest version.